Banner Health

 What treatment is available for glaucoma?

 Although there is no cure for glaucoma, the main goal of treatment is to reduce pressure in the eye to stop damage to the optic nerve.
-If glaucoma is found early enough, proper care and treatment can slow or stop further vision loss, but it cannot restore lost vision.
+If glaucoma is found early enough, proper care and treatment can slow or prevent further vision loss, but it cannot restore lost vision.

 Treatment can vary from person to person but may include the following: